 Easy, by using Markdown.
 This help article will guide you on where and how to use Markdown to customize text in Vectera.

-Where can you customize text with Markdown in Vectera?
+Where to customize text with Markdown in Vectera?

 You can customize the text for appointment templates, for the custom text strings in the waiting room and for legal messages.